mattburnett-repo/generic-fse-code-challenge/Readme.md

 ## Getting Started

 ### Installation from the repos
-* Instructions are provided in the Readme files for [frontend](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/frontend), [backend](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/backend), and [AuthServer](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/authServer) repos
+* Instructions are provided in the README files for [frontend](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/frontend), [backend](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/backend) and [AuthServer](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/authServer) repos

 ### Docker containers
 * You can run Docker containers for the frontend, the backend and the authServer.
 Instructions are in the respective README.md files